RemkoDuursma/learningguidetor/07-programming.md

 ## Introduction

-This chapter demonstrates some building blocks of programming with R. The main purpose here is to allow batch analyses - repeating similar tasks for many subsets of data.
-To do this, we first have to know how to write our own functions, so that we can apply the custom function to any new subset of data.
+This chapter demonstrates some building blocks of programming with R. The objective is to learn skills that help you with batch analyses - repeating similar tasks for many subsets of data, and to write functions to help you organize your code.

+For batch analyses, we first have to know how to write our own functions (Section \@ref(writefunctions)), so that we can apply the custom function to any new subset of data.
 This approach results in far less, and much more readable code than copy-pasting similar code for different datasets.

-We also delve into "lists" in R, a versatile data object that you have worked with already - even if you didn't know it.
+We also delve into "lists" in R (Section \@ref(workinglists)), a versatile data object that you have worked with already - even if you didn't know it.
 Understanding lists well in R is the key to more complex analyses, and more readable workflows.

-Finally we take a brief look at 'for loops', a basic programming utility that we rarely need in R, since almost all functions are vectorized.
+We also take a brief look at 'for loops' (Section \@ref(simpleloops)), a basic programming utility that we rarely need in R, since almost all functions are vectorized.
 Sometimes it is however more convenient to use loops, or makes the code just a little more easy to work with.

+Finally we introduce many more advanced concepts for writing functions (Section \@ref(functionsadvanced) and \@ref(defensive)), often to make functions more versatile and  less error-prone.